rmecke/secured-smart-home-iobroker/README.md

 ## Installation

+### Adapt the settings inside docker compose file
+Configure the ```docker-compose.yml``` and ```docker-compose-monitoring.yml``` according to the desired setup.
+Also check, which optional services are necessary and, if admin-credentials are listed in the compose-file, change the credentials to secret ones.

 ### Restore the iobroker-backup
 Although this repository consists of a ready-to-use iobroker service, it is recommended to install the iobroker service by restoring the backup.